Codium-ai/pr-agent/docs/REVIEW.md

 #### Adding PR labels
 - `enable_review_labels_security`: if set to true, the tool will publish a 'possible security issue' label if it detects a security issue.
 Default is true.
 - `enable_review_labels_effort`: if set to true, the tool will publish a 'Review effort [1-5]: x' label.
 Default is true.
+#### Auto-approval
+- `enable_auto_approval`: if set to true, the tool will approve the PR when invoked with the 'auto_approve' command.
+Default is false.
+This flag can be changed only from configuration file.
+- `maximal_review_effort`: maximal effort level for auto-approval.
+If the PR's estimated review effort is above this threshold, the auto-approval will not run.
+Default is 5.

 ###  Incremental Mode
 Incremental review only considers changes since the last PR-Agent review.
 This can be useful when working on the PR in an iterative manner, and you want to focus on the changes since the last review instead of reviewing the entire PR again.